How to Become a Correctional Officer

 These individuals are trained on how to respond in hostage situations, riots, and other disturbances that could be potentially dangerous.

-There are a number of certifications that help further a correctional officer’s career.
+Several certifications help further a correctional officer’s career.

 A person who qualifies may advance into the correctional sergeant position.